News and Legislation

 Equal Access to COBRA Act expected to be reintroduced

 Every Child Deserves a Family

 Several states deny lesbian, gay, bisexual and transgender individuals or same-sex couples from serving as adoptive or foster parents.
-By denying LGBT families the ability to foster and adopt children, children are denied the right to safe, happy, and health permanent homes.
+By denying LGBTQ families the ability to foster and adopt children, children are denied the right to safe, happy, and health permanent homes.
 Every Child Deserves a Family Act would prohibit any public child welfare agency receiving federal financial assistance should they discriminate against any potential foster or adoptive family on the basis of actual or perceived sexual orientation, gender identity or marital status.

 Every Child Deserves a Family Act H.R.
 2028; S. 1069 introduced in 113th Congress, 2013

 The Supreme Court's decision in Windsor v.
 United States in June 2013, ruled that lawfully-married same-sex spouses are recognized under the Family and Medical Leave Act (FMLA).
 FMLA grants legally married spouses up to 12 weeks of unpaid leave from work to care for a seriously ill spouse, parent or child.
 The problem is that there still are employees who cannot access marriage due to discriminatory state marriage laws and thus, continue to be denied access to this critical benefit and the ability to be with their loved ones during times of medical need.
 The Family and Medical Leave Inclusion Act would expand FMLA protection to an employee for a same-sex domestic partner who has a serious health condition.
 It would also permit employees to take leave to care for a child of a domestic partner, as well as a parent-in-law, adult child, sibling or grandparent.

 Family and Medical Leave Inclusion Act H.R.
 1751; S. 846 introduced in 113th Congress, 2013